The most frequently asked questions about new Google Sites answered.

 For full instructions on how to use a custom URL with a new Google Site made with a Gmail or personal Google Account see Assign Custom URL Domain Web Address (Personal).

-Google Sites made with a G Suite Account
+Google Sites made with a Google Workspace Account

-We have full instructions on how to map a web address to a Google Site in G Suite - see Map Domain Web Address G Suite.
+We have full instructions on how to map a web address to a Google Site in Google Workspace - see Map Domain Web Address Google Workspace.
 This includes if you use a legacy Google Apps Free account then you need to follow these instructions too.

 Why does my site ask people to sign in or appear as 404 not found?

 Check the Published site's sharing settings are set to public

-If you want visitors to access your site without signing in then your published site's sharing settings are not net to public - here's how to resolve:
+If you want visitors to access your site without signing in, or you do not want your custom domain URL redirecting to the sites.google URL, then the General access Published site's sharing settings are not set to public - here's how to resolve:

 Open your new Google Site for editing